The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Prompts and Responses

 \subsection{Prompt for Value Extraction}

 The prompt used for direct extraction is provided at Figures \ref{fig:direct_prompt} and \ref{fig:additional_guidlines}.
 This very same ``prompt'' served as the annotation guidelines (code book) offered to annotators.
-Note that the figure contains an examples (``few shot'') for only one value (SELF-DIRECTION-THOUGHT) while the actual prompt (and the annotation guidelines) provided examples for each of the values.
+Note that the figure contains an example (``few shot'') for only one value \texttt{Self-direction Thought} while the actual prompt (and the annotation guidelines) provided examples for each of the values.
 The same prompt was used for few-shot extraction from scripts in the 2-step extraction, the sole difference is that the opening line is ``You are given a \emph{movie script} of a TikTok video'', rather than ``You are given a TikTok video''.
-The full code book (prompt) is available at [add URL].
+The full code book (prompt) will be available at [URL to be added in camera ready version].